Effective Age Verification: Going beyond reading a date of birth on an ID

 Infographic displaying the stages of doing effective age verification with ID documents.
 Namely, Document authenticity check (low assurance) + Proof of ownership (medium assurance) + Liveness check (high assurance).

 Regulators around the world are recognising that more needs to be done to protect children from harmful content online.
-From the Age Appropriate Design Code and the Digital Services Act to the upcoming Online Safety Bill and California Age Appropriate Design Code, businesses are being required to have age-appropriate controls in place.
+From the Age Appropriate Design Code and the Digital Services Act to the Online Safety Act and California Age Appropriate Design Code, businesses are being required to have age-appropriate controls in place.
 But to do this, they need to know the age of those accessing their services.
 After all, if they don’t know someone’s age, they can’t protect them.

 This raises some important questions.
 How should companies verify the ages of their users?
 How can they ensure age verification is effective?
 Should they just read the date of birth on an identity document?